dfinity/portal/docs/developer-docs/gas-cost.md

 Canisters pay for consumed resources by burning cycles.
 These resources include storage, messaging, and execution.
 To obtain cycles, ICP tokens can be converted into cycles.

-Understanding how cycle costs are incurred and the associated fiat value of these costs is important for developers to understand so they can budget and plan accordingly for their application.
-This guide will cover the following topics:

 - [Units and fiat value](#units-and-fiat-value)
 - [The ICP reverse gas model](#the-icp-reverse-gas-model)
     - [How do ICP costs compare to the EVM gas model?](#how-do-icp-costs-compare-to-the-evm-gas-model)